OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 #### 1. BFO basics

 The OEO uses the formal structure and design principles of the Basic Formal Ontology (BFO).
-The more familiar you are with BFO, the better you can contribute to the development process.
+The more familiar you are with BFO, the better you will be able to contribute to the OEO development process.

 :oep-icon-video: This video tutorial (78 min) provides an overview and introduction to BFO.
 [Building Ontologies with Basic Formal Ontology](https://www.youtube.com/watch?v=joC4NZgLtqA)